tendermint/tendermint/spec/abci/abci.md

 `Event` values can be used to index transactions and blocks according to what happened during their execution.
 Note that the set of events returned for a block from `BeginBlock` and `EndBlock` are merged.
-In case both methods return the same key, only the value defined in `EndBlock` is used.
+In case both methods return the same key and value combination, only the value defined in `EndBlock` is used.

 Each event has a `type` which is meant to categorize the event for a particular `Response*` or `Tx`.
 A `Response*` or `Tx` may contain multiple events with duplicate